Kolten-Pilar/Rock-Paper-Scissors/README.md

 US2: After the splash screen has disappeared, we need to see the buttons for rock, paper, scissors.
   -buttons need to be labeled
+  -what happens when we press a button?
+Buttons need to have functionality
+    --